mastixstudio/mastixstudio/README.md

   <img src="https://github.com/mastixstudio/mastixstudio/blob/main/assets/mastix-studio-jupyter-python-net.png?raw=true" alt="MASTIX Studio Access" style="width: 50%;">
 </p>

 The [notebooks](https://github.com/mastixstudio/notebooks) are divided into three types: fundamentals, applications, and use cases.
-Fundamentals cover basic building blocks of the library, use-cases are smaller examples illustrating analysis features, and use cases are larger examples with real-world scale.
+Fundamentals cover basic building blocks of the library, applications are smaller examples illustrating particular features, and use cases are larger examples with real-world scale.
 The repository is updated continuously with new applications of MASTIX Studio.

 ## Articles